day8/re-frame/README.md

   handlers <----------------------------------------  (dispatch [event-id  other params])
 ```

 **Rule**:  `components` are as passive as possible when it comes to handling events.
-They shoud do the minimum in this regard.
+They should do the minimum in this regard.
 On the other hand, `components` can be as complex as needed when it comes to creating the visuals.

 ### Event Handlers